thisiswhytheinternetexists/influxdb-docker/README.md

 ### Running the container

+The InfluxDB image exposes a shared volume under `/var/lib/influxdb`, so you can mount a host directory to that point to access persisted container data.
+A typical invocation of the container might be:

+    docker run -p 8083:8083 -p 8086:8086 \
+           -v $PWD:/var/lib/influxdb \
+           influxdb

+Modify `$PWD` to the directory where you want to store data associated with the InfluxDB container.

+You can also have Docker control the volume mountpoint by using a named volume.

-    docker run -p 8083:8083 -p 8086:8086 influxdb
+    docker run -p 8083:8083 -p 8086:8086 \
+           -v influxdb:/var/lib/influxdb \
+           influxdb

 ### Exposed Ports

 The following ports are important and will be automatically exposed when using `docker run -P`.

 -	8083 Admin interface port
 -	8086 HTTP API PORT